wotchin/SmooFaceEngine/README.md

 ## Why did this?
 JUST FOR FUN!
+I think I may be not a face recognition expert, but a geeker.

 # Principle of SmooFaceNet
 We use deep CNN as the basic network.
 In this project,